charleycorneil/Final-Documentation-N320/README.md

 [Coming Soon](https://url.com)

 ## Key Takeaways
 From this project, we hope to provide a smooth, unique, and engaging experience for users that are interested in folklore and mythology.
-Through this, we hope to fine tune our skills in creating dynamic interactive webpages and ablility to work within a team.
+In doing so, we hope to fine tune our skills in creating dynamic interactive webpages and ability to work within a team.

 ## Core Webpages